Warm, gooey, and oozing with chocolate, these Instant Pot Lava Cakes are swoon-worthy and exceptionally easy to prepare.

 - In a large mixing bowl, mix together the egg yolks, with 2 whole eggs, sugar, and vanilla until the sugar is dissolved into the eggs.

 - Slowly pour in the melted chocolate, whisking well to combine.
+Be sure to slowly add the melted chocolate, continuously whisking, so that you don't cook your eggs.

 - Using a spatula, fold the flour into the mixture until just combined.

-Step Four: Divide Batter
+Step Four: Divide the Batter

 - Evenly divide the batter between the ramekins.
 I find that a standard ice cream scoop is the perfect way to evenly divide the mixture without making a mess.